 The order of processing is often significant when evaluating DITA content.
-Although the DITA specification does not mandate a specific order for processing, the DITA-OT has determined that performing filtering before conref resolution best meets user expectations.
+Although the DITA specification does not mandate a specific order for processing, DITA-OT has determined that performing filtering before conref resolution best meets user expectations.
 Switching the order of processing, while legal, may give different results.

 <note>element that both uses conref and contains a